 Here are some popular examples of how term life insurance is used.

-- You are on a strict budget and need life insurance coverage, term life will be the better option because permanent life insurance will cost more.
+- Budget: If you are on a strict budget and need life insurance coverage, term life will be the better option because permanent life insurance will cost more.

 Learn about life insurance

-Please visit our Life Insurance 101 page to learn more about life insurance.
+Also, read up on the best life insurance companies and learn more about who can offer the best life insurance deals.
 You’ll find helpful articles and get life insurance buying tips in order to make a smart life insurance purchase.